Intobirds recently spent time flying with a beautiful male Red-tailed Hawk named Theron.

 Theron is treated like an athlete and doesn’t eat fattening foods.
-He eats lean foods, but he does have days when he gets to relax.
+Instead, he eats lean foods, but he does have days when he gets to relax.

-As we make our way out into the field, Christine points out that if Theron flew off, anything on him doesn’t hinder him in any way.
+As we make our way out into the field, Christine points out that if Theron flies off, anything on him doesn’t hinder him.

 She sets him free, and he immediately flies up into a tree.
 She says he knows to be keyed in on her.

 Red-tailed Hawks Soaring Above

 She whistles again.
 We hear the rattle of Theron’s bells.
 She says he’s okay and just a bit nervous around strangers.